 4. The landscapes are more scenic!

-Green rice paddies in Laos and travellers coming to experience farming during monsoon season.
+Green rice paddies in Laos and travelers coming to experience farming during monsoon season.

 6. The perfect time to slow down and relax.